Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-The part independent of $Q$ is given by the contribution of the renormalisation factor $\mathcal{Z}(g)$. \end{proof}
+The part independent of $Q$ is given by the contribution of the renormalization factor $\mathcal{Z}_g$. \end{proof}

-\begin{rmk} The existence of a A-type conformal anomaly in this context can be understood as a manifestation of the so-called AdS/CFT correspondence, which establishes a duality between some string theories on Anti-de Sitter spaces (which generalise hyperbolic spaces) and Conformal Field Theories on their boundary at infinity.
-Indeed, this anomaly coefficient (when we take $Q=0$) coincides with the holographic anomaly of the so-called \textit{renormalised volume}, a quantity that naturally shows up in the study of string theory in a $d+1$-dimensional hyperbolic space; in this special case, the boundary at infinity of the space is nothing but the $d$-dimensional sphere.

-The existence of such a correspondence appears naturally in this precise context thanks to the construction of the GJMS operators and of the $\mathcal{Q}$-curvature, which (most of the time) rely on the realisation of the manifold $M$ as the boundary at infinity of a certain Einstein-Poincar\'e manifold, these operators being defined as boundary traces of certain bulk operators. \end{rmk}

-\subsubsection{KPZ scaling laws and KPZ formula for the Vertex operators}
+\subsubsection{KPZ scaling laws and KPZ formula for the Vertex Operators}

 Now that we have given a proper meaning to the correlation function defined in terms of the partition function $\Pi_{b,\mu}^{(\bm{x},\bm{\alpha})}(g,1)$, we are interested in its first properties, and more precisely we wish to understand its dependence in the cosmological constant $\mu$ as well as its behaviour under conformal transformations.
-The results that we find agree with the ones that can be found in the physics literature (\cite[(22)]{LO18}): \begin{theorem}[KPZ scaling laws and KPZ formula] Assume that the marked points $(\bm{x},\bm{\alpha})$ satisfy the assumptions of Theorem \ref{partition_limit}.
+The $\mu$-dependence is usually referred to as the Knizhnik-Polyakov-Zamoldchikov (KPZ) scaling law discovered in~\cite{KPZ}.
+The results that we find agree with the ones that can be found in the physics literature (\cite[Equation (22)]{LO18}), and are consistent with the two-dimensional case~\cite[Theorem 3.5]{DKRV16}: \begin{theorem}[KPZ scaling laws and KPZ formula] Assume that the marked points $(\bm{x},\bm{\alpha})$ satisfy the assumptions of Theorem~\ref{partition_limit}.

-The correlation function obeys the following dependence in the cosmological constant $\mu$ :
+The correlation function obeys the following dependence in the cosmological constant $\mu$:

-Likewise, the vertex operators are primary operators of dimension $\Delta_{\alpha}=d\alpha(Q-\alpha)$ in the sense that they satisfy the following property of covariance under conformal transforms:
+Moreover, the Vertex Operators are primary operators of dimension $\Delta_{\alpha}=d\alpha(Q-\alpha)$ in the sense that they satisfy the following property of covariance under M\"obius transforms $\psi$:

 \end{theorem} \begin{proof} The first fact follows immediately from the following simple expression for the correlation function